pyokagan/addressbook-level1/README.md

 Address book data are saved in a file called `addressbook.txt` in the project root folder.
 You can change the location by specifying the file path as a program argument.

 Example:
 * `java seedu.addressbook.AddressBook mydata.txt`

-> The file name must end in `.txt` for it to be acceptable to the program.
+* `java seedu.addressbook.AddressBook myFolder/mydata.txt`

+> The file path must contain a valid file name and a valid parent directory.
+> File name is valid if it has an extension and no reserved characters(OS-dependent).
+> Parent directory is valid if the parent directory exists.
+> If a file already exists, it must be a regular file.

 > When running the program inside Eclipse, there is a way to set command line parameters before running the program.